app-generator/app-generator/docs/source/developer-tools/dynamic-django/api.rst

         ],
     }

-**Dynamic API** section (fully covered in the configuration page) provides a simple way to specify the models that are automatically managed.
+**Dynamic API** section (also covered in the `configuration` page) provides a simple way to specify the models that are automatically managed.

 The section is a dictionary where the key is the segment of the endpoint and the value the import path of the model.
 Here are the DEMOs for the default models: